BrightspaceUI/core/components/collapsible-panel/README.md

 ## Collapsible Panel [d2l-collapsible-panel]

-The `d2l-collapsible-panel` element is a container that provides specific layout slots such as `header`, `summary`, `actions`, and a default slot for the expanded content.
+The `d2l-collapsible-panel` element is a container that provides specific layout slots such as `before`, `header`, `summary`, `actions`, and a default slot for the expanded content.

 <!-- docs: demo live name:d2l-collapsible-panel -->
 ```html